-A 5-liter miniature oak barrel is the perfect size for accentuating the flavor of quality whiskeys and bourbons.
+A 5-liter or one gallon barrel is the perfect size for accentuating the flavor of quality rye whiskey and bourbons.

-After curing the barrel for a few days, he added a good quality bourbon and left it to age for least 30 days.
+After curing the barrel for a few days, he added a good quality higher proof bourbon and left it to age for least 30 days.

 Now that the bourbon has aged and is ready to drink, it’s time to enjoy it in your favorite Manhattan cocktail.

 Another way we are using the barrel is to create enough of our favorite cocktails and using the barrel to age them.